barber0ousse/customize-theme-for-GLPI-10/README.md

 ```

 #### custom_theme.png & custom_logo.png

-* **custom_theme.png** is a previews of your theme, usually GLPI put a color pallet.
-It must be in "*png*" and measure 60 pixels width by 20 pixels high.
+* **custom_theme.png** is a preview of your theme, usually GLPI put a color pallet.
+It must be in "*.png*" and measure 60 pixels width by 20 pixels high.
 * **custom_logo.png** is your logo, you can put the size you want and adjust it in your **custom_theme.scss** file.

 ### :warning: Your "custom_theme.scss" and "custom_theme.png" MUST have the same name before the extension. :warning:

 ___

 ### The python file

 In the python file you have two lines to edit before using it :

 ```py